The Isomorphic Strings problem asks us to determine if two strings s and t are isomorphic.

 - i = 0:

-, add mapping both ways. - i = 1:
+'p'→'t', add mapping both ways. - i = 1:

-, add mapping both ways. - i = 2:
+'a'→'i', add mapping both ways. - i = 2:

-, consistent. - i = 3:
+'p'→ already mapped to't', consistent. - i = 3:

-, add mapping. - i = 4:
+'e'→'l', add mapping. - i = 4:

-, add mapping.
+'r'→'e', add mapping.

-All mappings consistent → return True
+All mappings consistent → return True.

 Time and Space Complexity